jaypipes/gsr/README.md

 * `GSR_LOG_LEVEL`: an integer representing the verbosity of logging.
 The higher the number, the more verbose. (default: `0` almost no output during normal operation)

+* `GSR_LEASE_SECONDS`: an integer representing the number of seconds gsr should use when writing endpoint information into the registry. (default: `60`)